amarsinghen/landmark-detection-kaggle/README.md

 Landmark recognition API takes an input image of any size and predicts and dislplays the landmark_id out of 92k landmarks along with the confidence score.

+### Running the FLASK API
+- Download the repository.
+- Ensure you have all the dependencies as in the requirements.txt file
+- Download the trained model from this link: (TBD), and save it in the same location as app.py file (root) in the project.
+- Run app.py

+### Data Pre-Processing and Modeling
-### Dataset
+#### Dataset
 - The dataset was acquired from Google Landmark Recognition 2019 Kaggle challenge.
-- The raw dataset consisted of ~4 million images with over 200k classes.
+- The raw training dataset consisted of ~4 million images of different sizes with over 200k classes, total 500gb.

-### Hardware for this project
+#### Hardware for this project
 Intel 9900k 8 core cpu, 1 RTX 2080TI GPU, 64gb RAM

-### Data Pre-Processing
+#### Data Pre-Processing
 - Classes with 5 or less images were discarded since the dataset size is too small for those classes.
 - The dataset was very impbalanced.
 There were over 200 important landmarks with >500 images.
 I decided to randomly sample only 500 images with these landmarks and got rid of rest.
 - Now there were ~6400 classes with >100 images and ~86000 classes with <=100 images.
 Therefore, the max number of images per class was set to 100 after DeLF feature matching step as described in next step.
 This helped with balancing the dataset somewhat.